huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/mobility/index.md

 title: Mobility
 ---

-A patient's leel of mobility determines how easily they are able to move around in their environment.
+A patient's level of mobility determines how easily they are able to move around in their environment.
 Huma's mobility questionnares help to assess the condition of a patient in terms of their mobility and to transmit this information to their care teams.

 ## How it works